SirTonero/aws-bootcamp-cruddur-2013/journal/week4.md

 ### Creating Postgres Connection String
 To ease up the task of connecting our database we need to set the connection command as an environmental variable.

-the command to connectr to our already created cruddur database is :
+the command to connect to our already created cruddur database is :

 ```bash
 postgresql://postgres:password@127.0.0.1:5432/cruddur